 Airport wheelchair services are GREAT.
 Use them.
 You will be very glad you did.

 They will provide you with a wheelchair and a person (or series of people) who will push it.
-Usually friendly young men.
+Often friendly young men.
 Sometimes they will put you on an electric cart.

 You do not need to be on disability or show any special documentation.
 Any person with mobility problems can request this.
-I have met many seniors who use this service.
+Just call and ask for wheelchair service to be added to your ticket, or look when you book the ticket online, there will be a box for wheelchair.

 ☸️ Bring lots of cash for tips.
 However many tips you are planning, double it.